minimaldevelop/stanija-boranija/README.md

 stanija-boranija
 ================

-chrome extensions to remove stania
+chrome extensions to remove Stanija. inspired by "Shaved Bieber"